neithernut/dr.w.falls/doc/design/Display.md

 a "paused" indicator.

-Although the displays differ the various phases, each of them features a display of a roaster or score board.
+Although the displays differ the various phases, each of them features a display of a roster or score board.
 We want to keep common elements in one place.
 Thus, we'll reserve the screen's right half for the score board during other phases.

 During the lobby and waiting phase, we'll require far less of the left half for